Early Years Foundation Stage

 - Expressive Arts and Design – enabling children to explore and play with a wide range of media and materials, and encouraging them to share their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.

-Along with the above, our early learners have Arabic lessons once a day, Islamic Studies once a week (for Muslim students), they study Music and ICT, and they have twice weekly Physical Education (PE) lessons with specialist teachers in Nursery and one swimming lesson and one PE lesson a week in FS2.
+Along with the above, our early learners have Arabic lessons four times a week and they study Music and ICT, and they have twice weekly Physical Education (PE) lessons with specialist teachers in Nursery and one swimming lesson and one PE lesson a week in FS2.